Pest Control

 The first thing you should do after capturing a mink is cover it with a towel or blanket.
 This will assist in soothing the mink as you bring it to its release location.
 Carry the caged mink to your car and drive 5 to 10 miles away.

 Ensure the site you chose for the mink’s release is acceptable and not too close to other residential areas.
 Place the cage on the ground and open it.
-Most of the time, confined animals notice an opening and flee at the first opportunity.
+Most of the time, confined animals notice an opening and flee immediately.

 Some animals, however, are frightened and will remain in the cage for some time.
 If this is the case, take a step back and wait.
 The mink will eventually run out.